elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 # Opening VSCode

 Love bash?
 Are you a terminal purest?
-[VSCode has you covered.](https://code.visualstudio.com/docs/editor/command-line)
+[VSCode Command Line Interface (CLI) has you covered.](https://code.visualstudio.com/docs/editor/command-line)

 - First let's get the CLI for VSCode functionality set up.
 - Press `F1` to open up the command pallet